eminboghos/portfolio/PredictionMarketBots/polymarket-mm/README.md

 ## Results

-PnL graphs, transaction volume over time, and annotated milestone charts are in [results.md](./results.md).
+PnL graphs, transaction volume over time, and videos demonstrating the bot are in [results.md](./results.md).

 ---